OpenKneeboard/OpenKneeboard/docs/features/remote-controls.md

 **The Radio Log tab will have a different ID on your installation.**

-### Setting the tab/page for a particular kneeboard (dual kneeboards)
+### Setting the tab/page for a particular view (kneeboard)

 After the page number, you can also add:

-- 0: change the current active kneeboard (default)
+- 0: change the current active view (default)
-- 1: change the first (right) kneeboard
+- 1: change the first view (e.g. 'left kneeboard')
-- 2: change the second (left) kneeboard
+- 2: change the second view (e.g. 'right kneeboard')
+- 3...: etc

+The 'active' view is usually the one you have directly looked at most recently.

 For example:

     OpenKneeboard-RemoteControl-SET_TAB.exe name "Radio Log" 0 1

-In this example, `0` is the page number (0 is "don't change"), and 1 specifies the primary kneeboard.
+In this example, `0` is the page number (0 is "don't change"), and 1 specifies the first view.